-By David Martin, President and CEO of VeinInnovations
+By David Martin, RN, President and CEO of VeinInnovations

 While the term Nature Deficit Disorder (NDD) isn’t a formal medical term with a diagnosis recognized and written about in scholarly journals, the popularity of author Richard Louv’s books and work would lead one to believe that it should be.
 Especially if you are among those of us who believe that a day outside – whether it’s hiking, gardening, golfing, or just being – is good for the body, and the soul.
 Fortunately for Atlantans, we are in abundance when it comes to the ability to get a “forest fix,” thanks to the foresight of State leaders who were among the first in the country to set aside land for state parks.
 First, more on NDD:

 - diminished use of the senses